-If a bond issuer fails to meet the payment terms to Bondholders, laid out in the accompanying documentation, the security trustee has an obligation to act.
+If a bond issuer fails to meet the payment terms to Bondholders, laid out in the investor documentation, the security trustee has an obligation to act.
 The security trustee files a debenture on the lender’s assets.
-The security trustee will liquidate the company and its remaining assets and will then distribute the remaining assets fairly amongst the bond holders.
+The security trustee will liquidate the company and its remaining assets are then distributed fairly amongst the creditors.

 What would happen if a security trustee was not used in a debt transaction?

 A security trustee acts on behalf of all bond holders, issuing one debenture on the bond holder’s remaining assets.
 Therefore, only one charge is filed.
-Consequently, the issuer consumes very little of its remaining assets in legal fees.
-Following liquidation, the security trustee then distributes the remaining assets fairly amongst all lenders.
+Consequently, the issuer consumes very little of its remaining assets in legal fees in the event of default.

 What if the bond issuer meets all payment obligations?

 If the issuer meets the agreed payment obligations, the security trustee’s role is effectively redundant.
-This is the ideal scenario for both the lender and the debtor.
-The bond holders would wait for the bond to mature and if all monies are successfully released to all bond holders, i.e. the fixed sum plus interest, the contractual agreement is fulfilled, and the issue ends.
+This is the ideal scenario for both the lenders and the debtor.
+The bond holders wait for the bond to mature and if all monies are successfully released to all bond holders, i.e. the principle plus interest, the contractual agreement is fulfilled, and the issue ends.
 The security trustee is not needed to be called into action.

 If you would like to know how Blue Water Capital & Compliance can help you, please contact us at: email@example.com or call +44 (0)121 725 1951